Phu Miang–Phu Thong Wildlife Sanctuary

 Phu Miang—Phu Thong Wildlife Sanctuary (เขตรักษาพันธุ์สัตว์ป่าภูเมี่ยง—ภูทอง; RTGS: Khet Raksa Phan Satpa Phu Miang—Phu Thong) is a wildlife sanctuary in Chat Trakan District of Phitsanulok Province and Nam Pat District of Uttaradit Province of Thailand.
 The sanctuary covers an area of 696 km2 and was established in 1977.

 Geography

 Phu Miang—Phu Thong Wildlife Sanctuary is located about 50 km southeast of Uttaradit town in Ban Dong, Bo Phak, Chat Trakan and Pa Daeng subdistricts of Chat Trakan District of Phitsanulok Province and Nam Phai Subdistrict of Nam Pat District of Uttaradit Province.

-The sanctuary's area is 696 km2 and is abutting Phu Soi Dao National Park to the north, neighbouring Namtok Chat Trakan National Park to the southeast and abutting Ton Sak Yai National Park to the west and neighbouring Nam Pat Wildlife Sanctuary to the north.
+The sanctuary's area is 696 km2 and is abutting Phu Soi Dao National Park to the north, Namtok Chat Trakan National Park to the southeast and Ton Sak Yai National Park to the west and neighbouring Nam Pat Wildlife Sanctuary to the north.

 Topography

 Landscape is mostly covered by forested mountains, such as Khao Khwam Ruea 1066 m, Khao Laem Ngam Laem Thon 1140 m, Khao Lak Kachan 960 m, Khao Lon 865 m, Khao Thong 1249 m and Phu Miang is with 1564 m the highest.
 Most of the sanctuary has a slope between 16% and 35%.

 The total forested area is 95%, divided into 35% high slope mountain area (upper-slopes, shallow valleys, mountain tops and deeply incised streams) and 60% hill slope area (open slopes, u-shaped valleys and midslope ridges).